 Along the way, you’ll make a brief stop at a rubber plantation and have a chance for more photos.
 If you’re lucky, you may even catch a glimpse of the workers collecting latex from the rubber trees.

 Stop at a Buddhist meditation center built in the forest with two large temples, one for monks and one for nuns.
-Here, you’ll visit the largest pagoda of Zen Buddhism and you may even have the opportunity to chat with the nuns and monks on how to meditate.
-Another stop of your countryside exploration is a farmer’s fruit garden where you’ll be able to walk around the garden and see the different kinds of fruit trees grown here; many which you might have never seen before.
+Here, you’ll visit the largest pagoda of Zen Buddhism and you may even have the opportunity to chat with the nuns and monks.
+Another stop of your countryside exploration is a farmer’s home where you’ll be able to walk around the garden and see the different kinds of fruit trees grown here; many which you might have never seen before.
 Locals also cultivate lots of cashew nuts for export.

-Enjoy local drinks such as coconuts or local coffee at one of the village’s coffee houses.
-Drive to the local market, where you’ll find an array of fruits that come from the surrounding countryside.
-The market still keeps its simple and open activities, with bargaining being quite popular.
+Enjoy a local drink at one of the village’s coffee shops and drive to the local market, where you’ll find an array of fruits that come from the s

 Tours with this activity level involve walking over relatively level terrain, possibly some cobblestone, gravel, or a few steps.
 Comfortable shoes are recommended.